The Roundup at Ridgevue

 PARKING

-Friday and Saturday - We dismiss school at 3:35 pm so it will be a little busy in the NORTH parking lot, off of Linden, for the first 15 minutes after school lets out.
+Friday and Saturday - On Friday, we dismiss school at 3:35 pm so it will be a little busy in the NORTH parking lot, off of Linden, for the first 15 minutes after school lets out.
 We suggest you be at the school no later than 3:20 pm so you can find parking and enter the building on the NORTH side (Auditorium) before the final bell.
 This is for JUDGES and COMPETITORS.
 Please DO NOT try and enter the school from the west side (front parking on Madison Rd) as this is the office and you will be turned away to enter form the North side.
 Saturday parking will be less stressful but ALL will still need to enter on the North side of the school, both judges and competitors.

 CONCESSIONS/FOOD